artsy/artsy.github.io/_posts/2019-12-20-is-this-you.markdown

 When you entered the working world you were REALLY confused, though.
 You were able to complete a week's worth of assignments in an afternoon.
 It was really obvious to you who was working intelligently and who was not, and you had to learn, perhaps painfully, that sharing that kind of feedback isn't always constructive.
-Maybe one day you got some criticism about something you did and it really hurt in ways you didn't expect -- you found yourself reacting defensively, but people smiled and made you feel safe and the whole thing was kinda weird.
+Maybe one day you got some criticism about something you did and it really hurt in ways you didn't expect -- maybe you found yourself reacting defensively, and the next thing you know you're in a meeting with HR over what to you was clearly all a big misunderstanding, but nobody is smiling.
+Or maybe instead someone recognized that you were having a tough time, and stepped in to defuse the situation.

+Regardless, your agency was compromised.
 You found yourself resenting the arbitrary and unwritten rules of the professional world: you have to be at your desk and looking busy even when you're just thinking; let people say things that are not true if correcting them publicly will embarrass someone; people will ignore your advice and then something will break because of it and it's very important not to yell at them about it.

 You're used to modeling the world in a specific way, but school doesn't actually prepare you in any way for the complex web of social dynamics that, just like in kindergarten, everyone else seems to grok.
 It's really frustrating, maybe you've been fired once or twice, maybe you've left a few jobs out of embarrassment.
 You eventually figured it out -- or maybe you didn't!
+The thing is, programming has never been the hard part of work, for you.
+The people have been the much more interesting and challenging domain to master.

-Today, you're a software engineer who really deeply understands and enjoys your stack.
-You have workflows that you can do in your sleep, you know intuitively what the current state of your system is and you have a powerful intuition that lets you know things -- seemingly in advance -- about potential problems.
-Maybe you've figured out how to play the social game, in which case you're gregarious and supportive and kind to your coworkers.
-Maybe you haven't, in which case you're super productive but don't get invited to a lot of office events.
-Either way, you're more or less happy and living your life.
+Today, you're an engineer who really deeply understands and enjoys your stack.
+You have workflows that you can do in your sleep, you know intuitively what the current state of your system is and you have a powerful intuition for downstream problems.
+Maybe you've figured out how to play the social game, in which case you're probably gregarious and supportive and kind to your coworkers.
+Maybe you haven't, in which case you're super productive but don't attend a lot of office functions.
+Either way is fine as long as you've found a place where you feel comfortable!

-You have one or two hobbies that consume you completely, and you'd be glad to spend hours or days pursuing them without interruption.
 At the same time, you've had a sense for years that something isn't quite... right.
 You've probably learned to ignore it.
 Sure things get super stressful sometimes.
 Sure you find yourself really unreasonably tired, especially after meeting-heavy days.
 Sure when you get downtime sometimes all you can do is just sit there doing nothing -- maybe you feel bad about that?
 Maybe you use an abnormally high number of sick days purely for mental health reasons.
 Maybe you've got a substance abuse issue.
 You're probably struggling with codependency, anxiety and/or depression.
 You think of yourself as just "a depressed person", but try not to let it define you.
 You feel constantly on the edge of burnout, but no matter how many vacations you take it doesn't seem to get any better.

 Maybe you are sensitive to certain kinds of sensory stimuli - like, you can't wear synthetic fabric because it just feels gross.
 Maybe you can't eat peaches because the peach fuzz on the roof of your mouth is unbearable.
 Maybe you